 Diagnosis of Megaesophagus in Dogs

-If aspiration pneumonia occurs (which is quite common) a dog will cough a lot, they will develop lethargy and a fever will ensue.
-In cases like these, your veterinarian will typically verify that the dog has megaesophagus together with the clinical signs and x-rays which typically average between $200 to $275.
-When x-raying the chest of the dog a distension of the esophagus will be observed as well as possible aspiration pneumonia.
+If aspiration pneumonia occurs (quite common), a dog will cough a lot, develop lethargy, and have a fever.
+In cases like these, your veterinarian will typically verify that the dog has megaesophagus and the clinical signs and x-rays, which usually average between $200 to $275.
+When x-raying the dog’s chest, a distension of the esophagus will be observed, as well as possible aspiration pneumonia.

-In diagnosing megaesophagus is not the actual diagnosis of the megaesophagus itself but the determination of the root cause (if this is even possible).
-Now in order to determine the possible cause, your veterinarian will likely perform a series of blood tests (approximate cause may range from $200-$350) to look for particular diseases of the nervous system which cause megaesophagus.
+The hardest part in diagnosing the megaesophagus is not the actual diagnosis but determining the root cause (if this is even possible).
+To determine the probable cause, your veterinarian will likely perform a series of blood tests (approximate cause may range from $200-$350) to look for particular diseases of the nervous system that cause megaesophagus.

 An endoscopy….

-May also be required to make a definitive diagnosis in some cases (approximate cause may range from $800-$2500).
-This is where your vet will use a tool called an endoscope to examine the inside of the digestive tract and then a biopsy of the area which is being affected.
+Some cases may also require a definitive diagnosis (approximate cause may range from $800-$2500).
+This is where your vet will use an endoscope to examine the inside of the digestive tract and then a biopsy of the area that is being affected.

-If the underlying cause can be identified then treatment will be employed.
-In cases where some type of foreign object is involved surgery ($3000-$3750) will need to be performed immediately in order to provide relief.
-If aspiration pneumonia occurs it is life threatening and will require immediate hospitalization ($1000-$6000) which can include oxygen therapy ($200-$300 per event), antibiotics ($20-$150), and other medications.
+If the underlying cause can be identified, then treatment will be employed.
+Surgery ($3000-$3750) must provide relief immediately when some torn object is involved.
+If aspiration pneumonia occurs, it is life-threatening and will require immediate hospitalization ($1000-$6000), which can include oxygen therapy ($200-$300 per event), antibiotics ($20-$150), and other medications.

 In a lot of cases…

-Treatment of megaesophagus in dogs tends to be relegated to symptomatic approach.
-With this it is important for dogs to continue to receive the nutritional requirements that are needed daily along with adequate liquid in order to avoid dehydration ($250-$800).
+Treatment of megaesophagus in dogs tends to be relegated to a symptomatic approach.
+With this, dogs must continue receiving daily nutritional requirements and adequate liquid to avoid dehydration ($250-$800).
 Some common strategies that a veterinarian may recommend to control regurgitation include;

-- Feeding from above in order to assist in the food moving down.
+- She was feeding from above to assist in the food moving down.

-- Food slurries in lieu of crunch food or wet food.
+- Food slurries instead of crunch food or wet food.

 - Esophageal feeding tube ($500-$1500) or surgical stomach tube ($900-$2000).

 There is a chair that was created for dogs that suffer from canine megaesophagus that is called the Bailey Chair.
-The Bailey Chair allows for a dog to sit with it in an upright position allowing for esophageal mobility, perfect for canine megaesophagus.
+The Bailey Chair allows a dog to sit upright, allowing esophageal mobility, perfect for canine megaesophagus.

 Which brings us to…

-We always encourage anyone who believes that there may be something wrong with their pet to immediately take him or her to their local vet.
-This way they can ensure that their loved one is getting the care that they need and also possibly avoiding any costly medical bills as a result of any “complications” which could result from waiting too long.
+I like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals; all we are is a bunch of folks who happen to be highly passionate about animals.
+This is why we always encourage anyone who believes that there may be something wrong with their pet to take them to their local vet immediately.
+This way, they can ensure their loved one gets the care they need and possibly avoid costly medical bills due to any “complications” resulting from waiting too long.

-Another point that we like to bring up which is cost.
-As you may have noticed, we try to give folks a few approximations on what things might cost so that you can get a “idea” about what it might cost to treat your dog if he or she does develop a megaesophagus.
-We also like to point out these costs because they often help us drive home just how important it is for folks to at least consider possibly purchasing a pet insurance policy for their pet.
+Another point that we would like to bring up is cost.
+As you may have noticed, we try to give folks a few approximations on what things might cost so that you can get an “idea” about what it might cost to treat your dog if they do develop a megaesophagus.
+We also like to point out these costs because they often help us drive home just how important it is for folk to consider at least possibly purchasing a pet insurance policy for their pet.

-If you pet does ever get sick or injured, you won’t necessarily be on the hook for 100% of his or here veterinarian bills when they come in.
-For more information about information on who we feel currently offers the “Best” pet insurance policies in the industry, feel free to check out our Best Pet Insurance Companies article.
+If your pet ever gets sick or injured, you won’t necessarily be on the hook for 100% of their veterinarian bills when they come in.
+For more information on who we feel currently offers the “Best” pet insurance policies, please check out our Best Pet Insurance Companies article.